Find out how About Space is helping build a vibrant Hutt City by filling empty CBD storefronts with creative, business and community projects.

 Every project will be accepted based on available properties and approval from the property owner.

-First and foremost, having a suitable property for a project is the main factor to approving any applicant.
+Having a suitable property for a project is the main factor to approving any applicant.
 There will be nothing About Space programme can do if there is not a suitable property.

 Once approved a meeting will be arranged to tour the property, meet the owner if necessary, sign licence agreements and plan installation.
 About Space’s key focus is to promote original creativity from local art/creative groups and community groups.
 Projects that are similar, or copy existing businesses in the CBD will be refused.